kmualim/kmualim.github.io/_publications/2018-09-01-classification.md

 Preprocessed Image

 Our implementation of classifier built on a deep learning framework improved accuracy by 11% above a baseline CNN classifier.
+We utilized several algorithms, such as CNNs and played around with utilizing pre-trained models such as Google Inception V3.